 Gorizia 4-6 Giugno 2015 - In/visible Cities

 The workshop realised during In/visible Cities took the cue from exercise Threshold city.
 The presence of the border is self-evidently the most peculiar aspect of the urban identity of Gorizia, marking its history as a contested space between different national and imperial formations.
 This exercise reverses a typical approach to urban analysis that tends to start from cores and centralities to approach it from the opposite perspective, from where the city ceases to be the city and becomes something else, from the edges to an elsewhere.

 We decided to walk along the border on each side, trying to follow the line as close as possible.
 As usual, each participant to the workshop chose her own specific exercise/ perspective.
 As we were a small group and the implications were manifold, during the exploration we have extensively browsed the EX analytical device looking for the many thematic connections emerging along the path.

 The first evident connotation we encounter is that of the border as a vivid element of memory.
 The liminal space is a repository of traumatic remembrances and mythologies.
-While disappearing as an open wound, it is progressively embedded into the territory as a scar.
+While disappearing as an open wound, the border it is progressively embedded into the territory as a scar.
 Spontaneous oral storytelling, documents and pictures, signs, monuments and museal installations reverberate the historical narrative of the divided city.